 Self-harm describes a category of behaviors that are undertaken with the intention of inflicting pain and/or damage onto one’s own body.
 Among the more common types of self-harm are cutting, pinching, or burning one’s own skin; hitting one’s head against a wall or other hard object; punching oneself; breaking one’s own bones; and drinking caustic, poisonous, or otherwise harmful substances such as bleach or laundry detergent.
 Self-harm, which is also sometimes referred to as self-mutilation or self-injury, can be an extremely dangerous behavior, but it is not performed with the intention of causing one’s own death.
 The behavior may be symptomatic of an underlying mental health condition, and it often done as a means of exerting control or giving physical presence to emotional turmoil or psychological pain.

-At Covington Behavioral Health Hospital, we understand the many issues that may affect an individual who struggles with self-harm, and we recognize the many ways that self-harm can impact an individual’s physical and psychological health.
-Perhaps most importantly, we have developed specialized programming at our hospital that is designed to help adult overcome the compulsion to engage in this dangerous and self-destructive behavior.
+At Covington Behavioral Health, we understand the many concerns that may affect an individual who struggles with self-harm, and we recognize the many ways self-harm can impact an individual’s physical and psychological health.
+Perhaps most importantly, we have developed specialized programming at our hospital that is designed to help adolescents and adults overcome the compulsion to engage in this dangerous and self-destructive behavior.

 Discovering that someone that you care about has been engaging in self-injury or self-harm can prompt a variety of unpleasant emotions as you attempt come to terms with this behavior.
 It is perfectly understandable to be worried, concerned, or even frustrated, but you should not feel that you are helpless to make a difference.
 Please consider the following: